Instagram Ad Case Study:

-Below are two case studies of a product sale on Instagram.
-I have detailed my journey as a customer from browsing and viewing an advert, all the way through to my eventual purchase.
-This shows how you can use your company’s Instagram account to increase your product sales.
+Below are two case studies of a product promotion on Instagram.
+Samantha – our bubbly, eco-conscious twenty-something-social writer – details her customer journey from browsing and viewing an advert, all the way through to eventual purchase.
+Then Rachel showcases a designer furniture store story that she followed.
+These illustrate how you can use your company Instagram promotion to drive web traffic, newsletter registrations and product sales.

 Case Study 1:

 The Cultivating Creative: